 Rosa was once a young, vibrant, intelligent woman in love.
-But that was before everything changed.
-Now, she’s trapped in her parents house with her daughter Bella, and journals about her decline, her tragic realisations, and of the destruction of everything she once knew.
+But that was before everything, even the world around her changed.
+Now, she’s trapped in her parent’s house with her daughter Bella, where she journals about her decline, her tragic realisations, and of the destruction of everything she once knew.
+But is there more (or less) going on than meets her eye?

 “Peeping between drawn curtains at the new absence of life, I’m haunted by the neglect of possibility.
 Life now seems a perpetual sleep paralysis though I have accepted our new limited world.
 It’s likely no one will live long enough to read anything, let alone this silly journal.
 Unless souls read, which could be possible.
 But as I stare through the vacant eye of my window, out at the ruddy hue of Hell on Earth surrounding my parent’s two-up-two-down terrace on a typical Birmingham street, I am compelled to take up the pen and record the truth of our decline.”